marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 `remove (1btl_0rn and resname SO4)`

-We also need to remove the water molecules that were part of 1BTL in the region we have just placed sulbalactam.
+We also need to remove the water molecules that were part of 1BTL in the region we have just placed sulbactam.
 To do this we need to identlfy the water molecules overlapping with 0RN in our new model 1btl_0rn.
 Now we will zoom in on the ligand.

 `select 0RN, (1btl_0rn and resname 0RN)`